Let us first get these two things that Margie wrote out of the way as I write my observations:

-And then I will proceed on writing a piece “mockingly” while using the cases filed against them by the government and other individuals as basis for being “perceived” as paid hacks.
+And then, I will proceed on writing a piece “mockingly” while using the cases filed against them by the government and other individuals as a basis for being “perceived” as paid hacks.
 Then treat it as an opinion piece because, as Maria Ressa said:

 But then again isn’t this what concerned Rappler back in 2016 when they questioned ‘opinion blogs’ as peddling fake news and irresponsible writing?

-Isn’t Margie’s “Opinion Piece” also guilty of using the same nuance as the blogs of Thinking Pinoy and Mocha Uson Blog, where articles start with mocking personalities, give baseless assertions out of concern and then publish it in their FB pages with millions of followers?
+Isn’t Margie’s “Opinion Piece” also guilty of using the same nuance as the blogs of Thinking Pinoy and Mocha Uson Blog, where articles start mocking personalities, give baseless assertions out of the concern then publish it in their FB pages with millions of followers?

 Isn’t this selective of Rappler’s concept of what “responsible writing” should be?